ttinies/sc2gameMapRepo/README.md

 file absolute path, identify automatically generated tags that describe the map(s) and identify any collection of maps using keywords to describe the map.

-The intent is to provide a minimal (*simple!*) interface to make it easier for new-commers to understand intended usage.
+The intent is to provide a minimal (*simple!*) interface so that new-commers can easily use developed functionality.
 This small project, independent of other code, should prove more reliable to retrieve desired map information (*effective!*).
 By being simple and effective, hopefully this repository proves helpful to new and existing SC2 AI developers (*useful!*).